FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerChannelFetchCommand.md

   ```

-  You can see that the most recent block is number 32.
+  You can see that the retrieved block is number 32.

 * Using the `(block number)` option to retrieve a specific block -- in this case, block number 16.